JetBrains/teamcity-amazon-ecs-plugin/infra/README.md

 All instances have Scale-In protection, and AutoScaler always tries to make a Scale-In.
 [CloudWatch](modules/lambda/main.tf#L64-L82) monitors ECS events and runs the [Lambda unprotect function](modules/lambda/ecs-unprotect-lambda/index.py).
-This function removes the Scale-In protection from instances without ECS tasks, but keeps the number of instances equal to the minimum number of instances in the AutoScalling group.
+This function removes the Scale-In protection from instances without ECS tasks, but keeps the number of instances equal to the minimum number of instances in the AutoScaling group.
 Thus, we remove unused instances and keep some instances for future.

 You can customize the retain number in [Lambda module](modules/lambda/main.tf#L59).